zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 ### Finding the Right Washers
 It might seem strange to start with the washers, but we’ll be 3D-printing a stamping jig to match the washers’ size exactly.

-The default sizes recommended in the excellent article [Make Your Cold Wallet with Washers](https://blockmit.com/english/guides/diy/make-cold-wallet-washers/) are M8 D25mm (thickness 2mm) washers.
+The default sizes recommended in the excellent article [Make Your Cold Wallet with Washers](https://blockmit.com/english/guides/diy/make-cold-wallet-washers/) are M8 D24 mm (thickness 2mm) washers.
 I had trouble finding these locally and ended up ordering them online.
 These dimensions work well, so aim for washers in this ballpark.
 > **Tip:** Always choose **stainless steel washers.** They come in two main grades: A2 (also called 304) and A4 (also called 316).
 A4 is more resistant to acids and saltwater, which is why it’s sometimes referred to as "marine steel."
 {: .prompt-warning }

 The *thickness* of the washers determines whether you can stamp both sides.
 The 2mm washers I used worked well for stamping on both sides.
-I wouldn’t recommend doing this with thinner washers, though.
+I wouldn’t recommend doing this with thinner washers, because I could already see some tiny bumps on the backside site of a stamped word, when I used a lot of force (two sided stamping was still no problem, though).
 Stamping on both sides reduces the total number of washers needed, but you’ll need to carefully track the numbering when stamping.

 ### Buying the Stamping Letters
-If you stick to the default washer dimensions (M8 D25mm), standard stamping letters will work fine.
+If you stick to the default washer dimensions (M8 D24mm), standard stamping letters will work fine.
 These are usually described as 3-4mm in size, but the critical measurement is the pen dimensions, which should be about 6x6mm.
-If you use washers of different dimensions, you’ll need to customize the 3D print for the stamping jig in the next step.
+If your washers or the stamping pens have different dimensions, you’ll need to customize the 3D print for the stamping jig in the next step.

 > **Personal Experience:** I bought the [cheapest stamping letter kit](https://a.co/d/hcblRlv) for around €14, but I wish I’d spent an extra €10 for a [kit with a labeled wooden box](https://a.co/d/c6WrMEw).
 You’ll be stamping a lot of letters, and the tiny size makes it hard to find the right stamp quickly.
 For ease of use, especially if you’re new to stamping, I recommend investing in a better-quality kit with clear labeling to save time and frustration.
 {: .prompt-tip }